 While tidal changes may not be as obvious when fishing offshore, tidal changes do have an impact on deep sea fishing conditions as well -- just keep in mind that weather and wind current can overpower tidal flow when you're out in the blue waters.
 During periods of slack tide, offshore currents aren't as strong and bait fish are better able to escape from predatory game fish.
 However, once the tide begins to move, bait fish are swept along with the strong currents, making it easier for game fish to locate and pursue their prey.

 - If you are deep sea fishing for grouper during a moving tide, you can try trolling a jig with a simple downrigger.
-Trolling is a good option when tidal movement or current might prevent you from properly positioning your baits over structure.
+Trolling is a good option when the tidal movement or current might prevent you from properly positioning your baits over structure.